Crosby Township, Ohio: 2020 census

+There were 2,192 households, out of which 28.2% had children under the age of 18 living with them, 63.3% were married couples living together, 16.0% had a male householder with no spouse present, and 12.3% had a female householder with no spouse present.
+18.6% of all households were made up of individuals, and 11.0% were someone living alone who was 65 years of age or older.
+The average household size was 2.57, and the average family size was 2.91.

+22.6% of the township's population were under the age of 18, 65.3% were 18 to 64, and 12.1% were 65 years of age or older.
+The median age was 40.6.
+For every 100 females, there were 105.5 males.

+According to the U.S. Census American Community Survey, for the period 2016-2020 the estimated median annual income for a household in the township was $106,770, and the median income for a family was $115,795.
+About 2.4% of the population were living below the poverty line, including 0.0% of those under age 18 and 0.0% of those age 65 or over.
+About 79.6% of the population were employed, and 36.1% had a bachelor's degree or higher.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.

 Fernald

 A major issue in the township is the ongoing activity related to the clean-up of the Fernald plant site, which was built during World War II and was used to refine uranium isotopes needed for the first atom bomb.